 Gundam Age, Generation 2 has a scene where a Adele type machine is supposed destroyed by a Vegan Mook, but it turns out not quite dead, and grabs the enemy's leg, allowing Asemu to land a finishing move.

-In Code Geass, Mao is riddled full of bullets (including by the heavy machine gun of a Knightpolice Frame), but he came back next episode with a handwave about Britannian medical science and how Lelouch should have commanded the soldiers to shoot to kill.
+In Code Geass, Mao is riddled full of bullets, but he came back next episode with a handwave about Britannian medical science and how Lelouch should have commanded the soldiers to shoot to kill.
 It takes a bullet to the head to stop him once and for all.
 Near the end of the second season, a similar thing happens to Cornelia, except she doesn't get shot in the head.

-Guilford, whose mech for all intents and purposes was within the blast radius of a weapon that disintegrates everything in its path, yet lived to appear at Cornelia's bedside in the last few episodes.
+Guilford, whose mech appeared to be within the blast radius of a weapon that disintegrates everything in its path, yet lived to appear at Cornelia's bedside in the last few episodes.